Problem Set 1, Data Engineering in ArcGIS Pro

 • Create a Month field, extracting the month component from the Date Local field (again, as we did in the in-class exercise).

-• From your dataset of daily SO2, compute a new dataset of the the median annual SO2 for each site (median of the daily arithmetic mean values) and the max of the daily max for each site.
+• From your dataset of daily SO2, compute a new dataset of the the median annual SO2 for each site (median of the daily arithmetic mean values) and the max of the 1st Max Value for each site.

 • Construct an additional feature class that holds the median monthly SO2 concentration for each site.